JohnWoods11/fishv3/README.md

 Find the latest stable build at https://johnwoods11.github.io/fishv3/<br />
-Best viewed in mobile view with dev tools
+Best viewed in mobile view with dev tools<br />
+Clear local storage and reload if you run into a bug!